AdaCore/gnatstudio/docs/users_guide/extending.rst

   If both "after" and "before" are specified, only the latter is taken into account.

+*"group" (optional, default="0")*
+  Group attribute allows you to create groups of contextual menus that will be put together.
+Items of the same group appear before all items with a greater group number.

 It accepts one child tag, `<Title>` which specifies the name of the menu entry.
 If this child is not specified, the menu entry will use the name of the action itself.
 The title is in fact the full path to the new menu entry.